jenvic96/python-projects/README.md

 **Concept:** Variables, `float()`, arithmetic operations, `print()`

-Prompts the user to enter the length and width of a rectangle, then calculates and displays the area.

-**How it works:**
 ```python
 largo = float(input("Digite el largo : "))
 ancho = float(input("Digite el ancho : "))